Registration Dossier

 Additional information

-The test substance was administrated to rats of both sexes by oral gavage at one single dose of 5000 mg/kg to access the acute oral toxicity according to OECD TG 401.
+In an acute oral toxicity study carried out with FAT 20306/B in rats according to OECD guideline 401, the test article was administrated to rats (5/sex) by oral gavage at one single dose of 5000 mg/kg.
 No mortality was observed.
 Dyspnoea, exophthalmus, ruffled fur, and curved body position and a slight diarrhoea were observed .
 However, the animals recovered within 13 days.
 No gross organ changes were observed.
-Therefore, the LD50 of the test article is greater than 5000 mg/kg bw.
+Based on the study results, acute oral median lethal dose (LD50) of FAT 20306/B is determined to be greater than 5000 mg/kg bw.

-The test substance was applied to the skin of rats of both sexes for 24 hrs at a dose of 2000 mg/kg to access the acute dermal toxicity.
-No mortality was observed at the test concentration.
+In an acute dermal study carried out with FAT 20306/B in rats according to OECD guideline 402, the test substance was applied to the skin of rats (5/sex) for 24 hrs at a dose of 2000 mg/kg.
+No mortality was observed at test concentration.
 No deviation from normal morphology at necropsy.
-No treatment-related deviations from normal morphology were detected in any of the animals.
-Dyspnoea, exophthalmus, ruffled fur and abnormal body positions were observed, but all rats had recovered within 12 days.
-Therefore, the LD50 of the test substance was greater than 2000 mg/kg bw.
+No treatment-related deviations from normal morphology was detected in any animal.
+Dyspnoea, exophthalmos, ruffled fur and abnormal body positions were observed, but all rats had recovered within 12 days.
+Based on the study results, the LD50 of test substance was estimated to be greater than 2000 mg/kg bw.

 Justification for classification or non-classification